Anglicanism in Spain: Seville

-In 1872, the Church of the Ascension was purchased by Mr. C. H. Bousefield from the Spanish Government, for the accommodation of the small English community in Seville, and also for the services of the Spanish Reformed Church.
+In 1872, the Church of the Ascension was purchased by C. H. Bousefield from the Spanish Government, for the accommodation of the small English community in Seville, and also for the services of the Spanish Reformed Church.
 After a series of difficulties raised by the authorities, the church was eventually opened on 5 November with a service, which included prayers read by the Rev. Palomares, and a sermon preached by Señor Aguilera.
 The church was filled with many students and soldiers.
-Besides the above-mentioned two churches, another former Roman Catholic church known as the Sailors' Chapel was purchased in Triana, an important suburb of Seville.
+Besides the above-mentioned two churches, another former Catholic church known as the Sailors' Chapel was purchased in Triana, an important suburb of Seville.
 In the Cantonalist insurrections of 1873, the Church of San Basilio was used as a place of refuge during the bombardment of the city.
 In 1876 an institute for young men was founded in Seville, with a Bible class and prayer meeting.
 Some of these young Spaniards had been appointed from time to time to take cottage services, and to speak at meetings.

 Following the restoration of the Bourbon monarchy in 1874, the Reformed Church's official magazine La Luz was suppressed.
 There was, however, no interference with the services, and the work continued to make progress.
 The reports from Seville stated that 70 individuals were presented in a communicants' class at San Basilio, and 300 children were under instruction in the schools.

 In March 1880, the first Synod of the Spanish Reformed Episcopal Church was held in Seville, and was attended by delegates from the congregations in other cities.
 Bishop Henry Chauncey Riley of Mexico presided on the occasion.
 The SREC was formally constituted, with Juan Bautista Cabrera chosen to be the first bishop.
 This name implies that, from the beginning, the Church had a clearly Protestant flavour, which always constituted a problem for all the Spanish Anglicans who felt drawn towards the High Church tradition.
 In 1881, Lord William Plunket, the future Archbishop of Dublin, paid his first visit to Seville.
 That same year, the second Synod of the Reformed Church was held in Seville, under the presidency of Bishop Cabrera.
 Four congregations from Monistrol, San Vicente, Salamanca and Villaescusa were received into the SREC.
 A fraternal salutation of Christian love was sent to the Lusitanian Church in Portugal.
 A Prayer Book was also published in 1881 for use in the SREC, under the title of Oficios Divinos y Administración de los Sacramentos y otras Ordenanzas en la Iglesia Española.
 It was revised in 1889.
 An English translation of the revised version was published in the same year in Dublin.
 One unique feature of this Book is the incorporation of the ancient Spanish Mozarabic Rite into the Eucharist.